 Picking the right packaging boxes is important.
 You can pick from many options and both the price and features vary.
 Although you may want to pick the lowest priced option to minimize your shipping costs, this could lead to products being damaged during transit.
 Also, when you use the wrong packaging material, you may end up dealing with unnecessary frustration and wasted time.
 Whether you are buying box packaging or shipping boxes, you have to think about many factors including whether to pick a single-wall or double-wall box.

-Corrugated cardboard boxes are used for many applications that include shipping, packaging, moving, storage, and more.
+Corrugated cardboard boxes are used for many applications that include picking, packaging, shipping, moving, storage, and more, and more.
 They are available in single wall and double wall varieties; however, they are made of fluted paper sheet sandwiched between two sheets of liner paper.
 The boxes’ inner and outer layers can be made from recycled paper, test paper, or Kraft paper.

 Single Wall Boxes